 Play around with everything we’ve discussed and find what works best for you.

 It’s also worth noting that this is just one of my images edited, and the settings and adjustments for another image might be totally different.

 For example, this image of Boulder Beach in Acadia National Park I chose to stack 5 images of the sky together in Photoshop.
 This process is long and time consuming but the results are stunning if it works out right.

 As you can see, since it is after the Photoshop processing, the file is now a TIFF.
 In this image you can see I chose to use much less clarity and almost no noise reduction because all of that has already been accomplished using the stacking technique.

 In this image I used my universal adjustments to create the results I liked in my sky and then brushed in necessary adjustments to my foreground to make everything match up the way I wanted.

 Where to Take it From Here

 The moonlight will cast beautiful light on your landscapes and can bring your images to life.
-Heck, even go out when it is partly cloudy.
-Sometimes the clouds with twinkling stars poking through can be an amazing image.
+Heck, even go out when it’s partly cloudy.
+Sometimes the clouds with twinkling stars poking through can make for amazing images.